CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 <!-- omit in toc -->
 #### subtree.property.bufferView

 The index of the buffer view containing property values.
 The data type of property values is determined by the property definition: When `type` is `BOOLEAN` values are packed into a bitfield.
 When `type` is `STRING` values are stored as byte sequences and decoded as UTF-8 strings.
 When `type` is a numeric type values are stored as the provided `type`.
 When `type` is `ENUM` values are stored as the enum's `valueType`.
-When `type` is `ARRAY` elements are packed tightly together and the data type is based on the `componentType` following the same rules as above.
-Note that `arrayOffsetBufferView` is required for variable-size arrays and `stringOffsetBufferView` is required for strings (for variable-length arrays of strings, both are required).
+When `type` is `ARRAY` elements are packed tightly together and the data type is based on the `componentType` following the same rules as above. `arrayOffsetBufferView` is required for variable-size arrays and `stringOffsetBufferView` is required for strings (for variable-length arrays of strings, both are required).
 The buffer view `byteOffset` must be aligned to a multiple of 8 bytes.

 * **Type**: `integer`
 * **Required**: &#10003; Yes